apache/accumulo-website/_docs-2/getting-started/design.md

 forwarding of logs from remote hosts to the Monitor, only one Monitor process should be active at one time.
 Leader election will be performed internally to choose the active Monitor.

+### Audit
+Accumulo has a robust audit service that logs most table actions, both successful and failed attempts.
+Audit logs are not enabled by default, but can be turned on by editing the conf/log4j-service.properties file.
+Audit logs are written to the same location as the master, monitor and tserver logs, unless redirected in the conf/log4j- service.properties file.
+Audit logs can be configured for the shell in conf/log4j.properties.

 ### Client

 Accumulo has a client library that can be used to write applications that write and read